-The Dark of the Soul: Psychopathology in the Horoscope, written by astrologer Liz Greene is a compelling read, but its subject matter may be uncomfortable for some people to deal with.
-The author discusses the horoscopes of the dark, destructive and terrifyingly cold individuals in our society.
+The Dark of the Soul: Psychopathology in the Horoscope, by astrologer Liz Greene is a compelling read, but its subject matter may be uncomfortable for some people to deal with.
+The author discusses the horoscopes of the dark, destructive, and terrifyingly cold.
 A clinical picture of the psychopath is painted describing some of the elements and traits we should expect to find.
 The list of psychopathic characteristics includes – charm, grandiose sense of self-worth, low boredom threshold, pathological lying, conning, lack of remorse, lack of empathy, parasitic lifestyle, lack of self-control, lack of relatedness, and failure to accept responsibility.

 A lack of remorse is considered to be the most important characteristic on the list, and she explains that psychopaths do not act out of vengeance, but there is often a displaced vengeance at work.
 Remorse is usually linked with the ability to feel what another person feels.
 Greene believes it is this blankness and inner void, which is so terrifying.
 She also makes a point about the elements and says that having a strong WATER chart does not always indicate that you are an empathetic person and does not describe if we have the ability to feel.
 In her studies, Water dominates many of the psychopathic charts, and there is another surprising connection to psychopaths and that is a strong Venus is in the horoscope.
 The Venus connection is linked with a need to be social, liked, feel pleasure, and relationships are often critical for these people, but if something else in the chart suggests rejection and humiliation, things may turn disturbing.